Eric Lindros

 Lindros began his National Hockey League (NHL) career with the Flyers during the 1992–93 season.
 He was an exemplary power forward, and averaged more than a point per game.
 His hard-nosed style caused him to miss significant time with injuries, and he had many problems with concussions.
-Lindros captured the Hart Memorial Trophy as the league MVP and Lester B. Pearson Award as the most outstanding player after the lockout-shortened 1994–95 season.
+Lindros captured the Hart Memorial Trophy as the NHL's most valuable player and Lester B. Pearson Award as the most outstanding player after the lockout-shortened 1994–95 season.
 In August 2001, Lindros joined the New York Rangers via a trade.
 He then signed with the Toronto Maple Leafs for the 2005–06 season before finishing his career in 2006–07 with the Dallas Stars.

 Internationally, Lindros represented Canada at the World Junior Championships three times (1990, 1991 and 1992), winning gold medals in 1990 and 1991.
 He was Canada's all-time points leader at the World Junior Championships with 31 points until surpassed by Connor Bedard in 2023, five points ahead of Jordan Eberle and Brayden Schenn.
-Lindros has also represented Canada's senior team at the World Hockey Championships, leading the squad in scoring at the 1993 tournament.
-In Olympic play, Lindros represented Canada three times (1992, 1998 and 2002), winning a silver medal in 1992 and gold in 2002.
-In 2016, Lindros was inducted into the Ontario Sports Hall of Fame where he credited the quality facilities in London, Ontario, his coaches, and his parents for his success.
-In 2016 Lindros was inducted into the Hockey Hall of Fame.
-In 2017 he was named one of the '100 Greatest NHL Players' in history.
-Lindros's jersey, #88, was retired by the Flyers in 2018.
+Lindros has also represented Canada's senior team at the World Championships, leading the squad in scoring at the 1993 tournament.
+In the Winter Olympics, Lindros represented Canada three times (1992, 1998 and 2002), winning a silver medal in 1992 and gold in 2002.
+In 2016, Lindros was inducted into the Ontario Sports Hall of Fame.
+In 2016, Lindros was inducted into the Hockey Hall of Fame.
+In 2017, he was named one of the '100 Greatest NHL Players' in history.
+Lindros' jersey, #88, was retired by the Flyers in 2018.

 Hockey career

-As a youth, Lindros played in the 1985 and 1987 Quebec International Pee-Wee Hockey Tournaments with the Toronto Marlboros and Toronto Young Nationals minor ice hockey teams, respectively.
+As a youth, Lindros played in the 1985 and 1987 Quebec International Pee-Wee Hockey Tournament with the Toronto Marlboros and Toronto Young Nationals minor ice hockey teams, respectively.